Here, you will learn how to put together a strong software business plan, and about the different software business models available to you.

 3. Offer Software as a Service (SaaS)

 A lot has been written about the move toward software-as-a-service, offering software over the web as a subscription service, while the software itself is hosted by a 3rd party (or by the ISV themselves).
-Business customers are now adopting and planning for SaaS in a number of business functions and vertical industries.
+Business customers are now adopting SaaS in many business functions and vertical industries.
 SaaS can also lower the initial adoption cost for the customer, making the SaaS model more attractive in times of limited budgets.
 You could consider completely moving your product to the SaaS model, or offering two different options to your customers: one the traditional license, and the other a lighter hosted service.

 Moving to SaaS is generally a bigger change to make, with new sales strategies and partners involved, and different business metrics compared to the software license model.
 But done right it could significantly grow your customer base and make it easier for your customers to get started with your product.